vididvidid/QEMU-TODO/README.md

 **Three ways:**

 1. Try loading it with mapped-ram off - if it throws an error, it's a mapped-ram file
-2. I created a Python script that'll check for you and tell you what type it is
+2. I created a Python script that'll check for you and tell you what type it is: [check_mapped_ram.py](https://github.com/vididvidid/QEMU-TODO/blob/main/utils/utils/check_mapped_ram.py)
 3. Mapped-ram files have three things internally:
    - "mapped-ram" written in binary (can't see it with vim)
    - A flag called `RAM_SAVE_FLAG_MAPPED_RAM`